 Thuja tincture has an action to strengthen urinary sphincters, especially in senior men who are experiencing an organic disability to control micturition.
 Moreover, this plant has potent anti-inflammatory and anti-infectious effects on the genitourinary system, being recommended in prostatitis but also hemorrhagic or recurrent cystitis.

 Take a teaspoon (about 5 ml) of the tincture in a small amount of water three times a day for 3-weeks, and then take a break for a week.

 Propolis tincture – 30 drops, three times a day, taken on a dry piece of bread.
 Propolis suppositories can be successfully used for 15 days.
 Good results have been obtained in prostate infection (prostatitis), hypertrophy, and prostate adenoma.

 Miscellaneous treatments of enlarged prostate and prostatitis.

 Hot bath.
-You can take a hot bath, sitting in the bathtub, or a seating bath.
-The bath should be taken at least for 15 minutes; Take a bath a day, but in the case of prostatitis take two baths a day.
+You can take a hot bath, sit in the bathtub, or have a seating bath.
+The bath should be taken at least for 15 minutes; Take a bath a day, but in the case of prostatitis, take two baths a day.